 - 1. Students must earn a grade of C (2.0) or higher in all courses beginning with the NURN prefix. - 2.
 Failure to earn a grade of C (2.0) or higher in any course, with the NURN prefix will result in course failure. - 3.
-Students will be required to repeat the failed nursing course prior to progressing in theprogram. - 4.
+Students will be required to repeat the failed nursing course prior to progressing in the program. - 4.
 Students achieving less than a C (2.0) on more than one nursing course are no longer eligible to continue in the UNC Charlotte School of Nursing's RN to BSN program and will be advised to pursue other options both within and outside of the university. - 5.
-Exceptions to continuation may be pursued through the University's Academic Appeals process.
+Exceptions to continuation may be pursued through the University's Academic Petition process.
+Inquiry should be directed to the Associate Director for Undergraduate Programs.